-On the basis of these principles, here are the general policies I intend to pursue if I become leader of the Conservative Party of Canada and then Prime Minister.
+On the basis of these principles, here are the general policies I intend to pursue if I become Prime Minister.

 Given that the main objective of immigration is to fulfill the economic needs of Canada, I would bring back the number from 300,000 to 250,000 as it was on average under the Harper government.

 I would streamline the process for hiring specialized workers abroad.
 I would also put slightly more emphasis on economic immigration and slightly reduce the categories of family reunification and refugees.

 It is important for New Canadians to be able to reunite with their families.
 This is already a large part of our immigration policy and will continue to be so.
 As well, Canada has to play its part in welcoming refugees from troubled areas of the world.
 But these two categories of immigrants bring less economic benefits to Canada than the category of economic immigrants.
 Welcoming refugees is actually very expensive.

 To ensure our security, I would increase resources for CSIS, the RCMP and Canadian Immigration and Citizenship to do background checks on all classes of immigrants, including more face-to-face interviews if deemed necessary.

 And finally, I would stop our reliance on the United Nations for refugee selection.
 Civil society groups that work on the ground have a much better grasp of who could successfully integrate into Canada than a big international bureaucracy.
 We should rely instead on private sponsorship, including by faith-based organizations.
 The Liberals are strangling this to make room for poorly delivered state sponsorship.